What are my rights at work to do things to follow my religion?

 These are all just examples.
 Accommodation can be different for different people.
 In each case, it depends on what you need.

-If you need accommodation because of human rights, ask for it.
+If you need because of human rights, ask for it.
 Your employer has to try to make things fair for you.

 And you have to co-operate with your employer in trying to find and agree on what is reasonable for them to do.
 It might not be the same as what you asked for.

-If you have a union at work, talk to your union representative.
+If you have a at work, talk to your union representative.
 The union is usually involved if a union member needs accommodation.
 Your union and your employer are both responsible for accommodation.